prasannavl/ghost-scripts/README.md

 ### Ghost

-Build scripts for friction-free manual deployment.
+Scripts for friction-free manual production environment preparation, build and deployment.

+Designed with early-stage companies and small teams in mind, who are not yet ready for containers.

-- Brings Ubuntu-based machines from bare to full production environment with a simple ssh.
+- Brings Ubuntu-based machines from bare to full production environment with a simple one line init.
 - Transfers and updates itself on each `remote` run to the targets.
 - Sets up bare git repo, and makes itself a `git push` target to deploy code.